chinchalinchin/econ-info-server/README.md

 UPCOMING FEATURES:
 1. Ability to set number of shares and purchase date.<br>
 	a.
-Automatic calculation of profit/loss according to current date and purchase date.
+Automatic calculation of profit/loss according to current date and purchase date.<br>
 	b.
 Calculation of breakeven point
 2. Routing to Portfolio, Economic Data, Black-Scholes Analysis, Grafana Data tabs.<br>
 	a. <b>Portfolio Tab</b><br>